bernhardAxonIvy/doc/source/designer-guide/how-to/continuous-integration.rst

 -  The detailed plugin goal and parameter documentation is on `Github.io <https://axonivy.github.io/project-build-plugin>`__

--  The source code of the |ivy| project build plugin is available on :link-url:`Github.com <build-plugin>`.
+-  The source code of the Axon Ivy project build plugin is available on :link-url:`Github.com <build-plugin>`.

 Continuous Integration Job with Jenkins
 ---------------------------------------

-The following steps are needed to build an |ivy| Project on a Jenkins CI server.
+The following steps are needed to build an Axon Ivy Project on a Jenkins CI server.

 #.
 Install Jenkins as described in the `Jenkins